 So how big is the personal loans industry?

-As of Q3 2018, the Federal Reserve Bank estimated the value of consumer loans, at all commercial banks, to be $1.49 trillion in the United States, alone (source).
+As of Q3 2019, the value of consumer loans, at all commercial banks, to be $1.56 trillion in the United States, alone (source).

 Consumer unsecured loans, also known as personal loans, only represent a small percentage of consumer debt.
 However, its size varies depending on who you ask and how you define personal loans.